serenity-rs/serenity/examples/README.md

  2 => Transparent Guild Sharding: How to use sharding and shared cache.
  3 => Structure Utilities: Simple usage of the utils feature flag.
  4 => Message Builder: A demonstration of the message builder utility, to generate messages safely.
  5 => Command Framework: The main example, where it's demonstrated how to use serenity's command framework, along with mosts of it's utilities.
       This example also shows how to share data between events and commands with `Context.data` 6 => Voice: Simple example on playing back audio with serenity along with FFMPEG and Youtube-DL.
  7 => Simple Bot Stucture: An example showing the recommended file structure.
  8 => Env Logging: How to use the log crate along with serenity.
  9 => Shard Manager: How to get started with using the shard manager.
 10 => Voice Recieve: How to recieve voice audio packets.
-WARNING: This *may* not work, PR #806 is aiming to fix this.
+      WARNING: This example *may* not work, PR #806 is aiming to fix this.
 11 => Create Message Builder: How to send embeds and files.
 12 => Collectors: How to use the collectors feature to wait for messages and reactions.
 13 => Gateway Intents: How to use intents to limit the events the bot will recieve.